DanielleSucher/Nantucket/README.md

 > a third Yes if you
 > like I must just keep in the line for

+from *Ulysses* by James Joyce:

+> grace about you I can give you
+> a rare old wine that'll send you
+> skipping to hell and
+> back Sign a will and
+> leave us any coin you have If you

+> then he tipped me just in passing
+> but I never thought hed write making
+> an appointment I
+> had it inside my
+> petticoat bodice all day reading

+> meant till he put his tongue in my
+> mouth his mouth was sweetlike young I
+> put my knee up to
+> him a few times to
+> learn the way what did I tell him I

 From *Genesis*:

 > in the iniquity of the